cloudfoundry/cf-smoke-tests/README.md

 }
 ```
 **NOTE** Unless you supply an admin user, you _must_ use an existing space and org.
+Additionally, if you are running the isolation_segment tests without an admin user,
+you must entitle the org to the isolation segment, have a space assigned to the shared segment,
+and provide an isolated space as well.
-If you provide an admin user, you can omit the existing space and org,
+If you provide an admin user, you can omit the existing spaces and org,
 and the test setup will create those resources for you before running the test.

 If you are running the tests against bosh-lite or any other environment using